Grovety/Meeting-Room/Installation_and_Setup.md

 or download the ZIP archive from GitHub.

 ### Flash the firmware
-1. Connect the board via USB-C
+1. Connect the board via USB-C (install the [USB driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) if the device is not detected)
 2. Locate flash_tool.exe in the repository
 3. Run the tool — it will automatically detect the COM port
 4. Follow the on-screen instructions